Britain says has found ninth case of coronavirus in the country

 “One further patient in England has tested positive for novel coronavirus (COVID-19), bringing the total number of cases in the UK to nine,” Chris Whitty, chief medical officer for England, said in a statement.

-“This virus was passed on in China and the patient has now been transferred to a specialist NHS center at Guy’s and St Thomas’ in London.”
+“This virus was passed on in China and the patient has now been transferred to a specialist NHS centre at Guy’s and St Thomas’ in London.”
+(Reporting by Alistair Smout)